araddon/qlbridge/FilterQL.md

 # IN operator with Literal values
 city IN ("Portland, OR", "Seattle, WA", "Newark, NJ")
-# In operator with identifier
+# In operator with Right Side Identifier
 city IN all_cities

 # Nested Logical expressions